flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

     Sometimes discontinuities are also part of a procedure to indicate that manual input is required (mostly clearance by ATC).
 The preceding legs are called MANUAL legs.

-    **Discontinuities after a MANUAL leg cannot and should not be deleted.
+    **Discontinuities after a MANUAL leg can not and should not be deleted.
 See below link on how to handle discontinuities.**

     In this flight plan we have a discontinuity between the STAR and approach procedure as shown below.